arnoldsilway/Python-code-/README.md

 # Python-code-

-""Python codes for students as well as ot
+""Python codes for students as well as others